This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 snakemake --profile slurm --use-conda output_all

-Although, running the snakemake command with the --profile flag uses very little memory, I would still suggest running it on a compute node to avoid clogging up the login node.
+Although, running the Snakemake command with the --profile flag uses very little memory, I would still suggest running it on a compute node to avoid clogging up the login node.

 Avoid connection issues

-The pipeline can take hours for certain tasks, so if you are running the snakemake command using interactive session on your HPC, you will likely run into issues due to your connection dropping out, leading to the snakemake analysis to end.
+The pipeline can take hours for certain tasks, so if you are running the Snakemake command using interactive session on your HPC, you will likely run into issues due to your connection dropping out, leading to the Snakemake analysis to end.

 To avoid this, I use a terminal multiplexer, either tmux or screen.
 When you are on the login node, start one of these multiplexers.
 Once inside the multiplexer, start your interactive session.
 The main reason for using a multiplexer here is that you can reconnect to the session even if your connection stops.
 There are several other advantages as well.
 They are really easy to use and will make your life a lot better.